legendarygirl56/legendarygirl56/README.md

 ## Show ❤️ By Starring My Repos!

-## Currently Doing
+## Currently Working on
-- Working on my Competitive Programming Skills
+- Competitive Programming Skills
 - Developing Android Projects

 ## My Organization
 - Do have a glimse on projects in which i have contributed
+- Click on the image below and fascinate yourself with our work!!
 <a href="https://github.com/The-Lazy-People">
   <img align="left" alt="Ayushi's Organization width="1px" src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcTNLvAhQGEKgWS2j8K5W_zSFwAoUDV0QOH2HA&usqp=CAU" />
 </a>